Table of Contents

 Resource-based view – advocates building strategy on resources that are rare, valuable, inimitable & non-substitutable consistent with a sustainable distinctive competence.

-• In some situations the basis of competition is not the firm, but the entire SC.
-SC strategy is an extension of operations strategy that considers not only the firm but also the strategies of its SC partners.
+In some situations the basis of competition is not the firm, but the entire Supply Chain.
+Supply Chain strategy is an extension of operations strategy that considers not only the firm but also the strategies of its Supply Chain partners.

 Product Design – refers to either a physical, manufactured product or service; result in the development of a business strategy.